simdsoft/wsls/README.md

 # wsLongPaths
 This is a generic LongPaths patch for any x64 application (does not support LongPaths).

-This patch can make Android ndk r14~r17 support LongPaths on windows platform.
+This patch can make Android ndk r14 or later support LongPaths on windows platform.